ankhafizov/CVAT2YOLO/README.md

 # Help:

 - --cvat - Path to the root folder of imported from cvat YOLO 1.1 dataset
-- --mode - "autosplit" or "manual" (as it was exported from cvat)
+- --mode - "autosplit" or "manual" (as it was exported from cvat, check the text above)
 - --output_folder - Path to converted dataset folder {root}{dataset name}

 - --split - A percentage of a split, e.g. 0.9 means split 0.9 for train and 0.1 for test (default None)